NGDeployio/Docs/README.md

 #### Staging
 #### Production

+## Teams
+Teams on ngDeploy allow app creators to delegate promotions and environment configurations.

 ## Premium features
+There are a number of benefits to upgraded apps.
+For example HTTPs, Custom domains, and Caching with KeyCDN.

 ### HTTPs
 Once the application is promoted, we can setup the HTTPs by visiting the Setup page.

 ### Custom domains
 To route a custom domain to ngDeploy add the domain using the Setup page.
-Then point a CNAME to the upgraded address.
+Then point a CNAME to the provided address.

+### Caching with KeyCDN
+We use KeyCDN to cache all of the websites.
+This way users get the fastest version of your website for their location.
+We also have a **cache purge** functinality to clear the cache.